 Real infrastructure pricing.
 Real operational costs.
 Real trade-offs.

-What does that multiple look like?
-Nobody knows precisely.
-H100 GPU rental on dedicated infrastructure (Lambda Labs, CoreWeave) currently runs $2–4/hour per GPU.
-Frontier model inference throughput at those rates implies a real compute cost in the range of $15–50 per million output tokens for large models — versus current API pricing of $3–15/M for comparable capability.
-The honest range of "how much higher could sustainable pricing be" is somewhere between 2× and 15×, depending on your latency tier, batch efficiency, and model class.
-The precise multiple matters less than the direction.
+H100 GPU rental on dedicated infrastructure (Lambda Labs, CoreWeave) stabilized at $2.85–3.50/hour in 2025, down 64–75% from peak.
+Frontier model inference throughput at those rates implies a real compute cost in the range of $15–50 per million output tokens for large models, versus current API pricing of $3–15/M for comparable capability.
+The honest range of "how much higher could sustainable pricing be" is somewhere between 2× and 10×, depending on your latency tier, batch efficiency, and model class.
+The precise multiple matters less than the direction: list prices are subsidized today and will converge toward real costs as the competitive market share race ends.

 When that happens, the current "efficiency" of shipping AI everywhere becomes what it actually is: massively wasteful.